-The chart below compiles current research into how to promote physical activity using the built environment.
-The research brief surveyed discoverable research and evaluated the strength of evidence for claiming a positive relationship.
-Different ages are impacted more or less by different options, possibly due to mobility or independence.
+The chart below compiles current research into how to promote physical activity using the built environment. evaluated the strength of evidence for claiming a positive different options, possibly due to mobility or independence.
 For example, children are likely walking to other houses or to school.
 Adults may be walking to other destinations throughout the community.
-That difference showed when collecting a variety of studies.
+That difference showed when